smimram/satex/README.md

 - `crossing'` / `braid'`:  ![](fig/crossing2.svg) / ![](fig/braid2.svg)
 - `blank`: ![](fig/blank.svg)

+The dimension of the shape can be adjusted with the `labelwidth` and `labelheight` parameters.

 ## Labels on operators

 Labels are indicated between double quotes.
 For instance